| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 A data frame with 48 observations on 3 variables.

-[,2] | Water | integer | Amount of water, higher levels correspond to more water (1, 2, 3, 4, 5, 6) |
+Integer amount of water, with higher levels corresponding to more water (1, 2, 3, 4, 5, 6).

 A data frame with 100 observations on 3 variables.